containerd/containerd/docs/man/containerd-config.toml.5.md

 The above creates two named runtime configurations - named `runc` and `other` - and sets the default runtime to `runc`.
 The above are used _solely_ for runtimes invoked via CRI.
-To use the non-default "other" runtime in this example, a spec will include the runtime handler named "other" to specify the desire to use the named runtime config.
+To use the non-default "other" runtime in this example, a Kubernetes RuntimeClass / CRI `runtime_handler` named "other" selects that named config.

 The CRI specification includes a [`runtime_handler` field](https://github.com/kubernetes/cri-api/blob/de5f1318aede866435308f39cb432618a15f104e/pkg/apis/runtime/v1/api.proto#L476), which will reference the named runtime.